jstokesdubose/custcontroltraining/Src/ToC/Introduction.md

 * Description and design of NAV and BC *interoperability*
 * An approach to build and prove the JavaScript addition <u>outside of BC</u>
-* Show the code changes, structural and logical, when migrating to a BC environment<br>
+* Showing the code changes, structural and logical, when migrating to a BC environment<br>
 and
 * Making the custom control interactive with BC